1 Jamaica Country Profile

 The customs procedure under which goods are transferred from the importing means of transport to the exporting means of transport occurs within the area of one customs office, which is the office of both importation and exportation.
 (Kyoto Convention-Specific Annex E Chapter 2 pp.3 (2000)).

-In order for a transhipment declaration to be made there must be a registered waybill indicating Nature “28”, reflecting an intention for the cargo to be transhipped to a destination outside Jamaica.
+In order for a transshipment declaration to be made there must be a registered waybill indicating Nature “28”, reflecting an intention for the cargo to be transhipped to a destination outside Jamaica.
 If due to an error the ‘nature’ of transit was not stated, approval must be given by the authorized customs personnel in the form of an amendment.
 A declaration reflecting the appropriate regime type and customs procedure is required to initiate the process.
 This declaration is then processed at the customs border office of departure and arrival within the country.

 *Relevant fees are charged.